John C. Stennis

 John Cornelius Stennis (August 3, 1901 – April 23, 1995) was an American politician who served as a U.S. senator from the state of Mississippi.
 He was a Democrat who served in the Senate for over 41 years, becoming its most senior member for his last eight years.
 He retired from the Senate in 1989, and is, to date, the last Democrat to have been a U.S. senator from Mississippi.
 At the time of his retirement, Stennis was the last senator to have served during the presidency of Harry S. Truman.

 While attending law school, Stennis won a seat in the Mississippi House of Representatives, holding office from 1928 to 1932.
+In 1934, Stennis was the trial prosecutor in a case where three African-Americans were convicted of murder after having been violently forced by police to confess.
+The convictions were later overturned in 1936 by the Supreme Court which ruled that forced confessions could not be used as evidence.
 After serving as a prosecutor and state judge, Stennis won a special election in 1947 to fill the U.S. Senate vacancy following the death of Theodore G. Bilbo.
 He won election to a full term in 1952 and remained in the Senate until he declined to seek re-election in 1988.

 Stennis became the first Chairman of the Senate Ethics Committee and also chaired the Committee on Armed Services and the Committee on Appropriations.
 He also served as President pro tempore of the Senate from 1987 to 1989.
-In 1973, President Richard Nixon proposed the Stennis Compromise, whereby the famously hard-of-hearing Stennis would be allowed to listen to, and summarize, the Watergate tapes, but this idea was rejected by Special Prosecutor Archibald Cox.
+In 1973, President Richard Nixon proposed the Stennis Compromise, whereby the hard-of-hearing Stennis would be allowed to listen to, and summarize, the Watergate tapes, but this idea was rejected by Special Prosecutor Archibald Cox.

 Along with fellow Mississippi senator James Eastland, Stennis was a zealous supporter of racial segregation.
 He and Eastland supported the Dixiecrat ticket in 1948 headed by Strom Thurmond, and signed the Southern Manifesto, which called for massive resistance to the Supreme Court ruling in Brown v.
 Board of Education.
 He also voted against the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Civil Rights Act of 1968.
-He renounced support for segregation in the early 1980s and supported the extension of the Voting Rights Act in 1982, but voted against the establishment of Martin Luther King Jr. Day as a national holiday, instead favoring a "commemorative day" as he opposed additional federal holidays.
-He was also the trial level prosecutor of Brown v.
-Mississippi (1936).
-The transcript of the trial indicated Stennis was fully aware that the confession was obtained by subjecting three black defendants to brutal whippings and hanging by the officers.
+He renounced support for segregation in the early 1980s and supported the extension of the Voting Rights Act in 1982, but he voted against the establishment of Martin Luther King Jr. Day as a national holiday, instead favoring a "commemorative day" because, he claimed, he opposed additional federal holidays.